softark/yii2-mb-captcha/README.md

 **softark\mbcaptcha\Captcha** is an extension to **yii\captcha\Captcha**.

-While yii\captcha\Captcha renders a CAPTCHA image only with English alphabets, softark\mbcaptcha\Captcha can render it with multi-byte characters (Japanese Hirakana by default, but you may use any multi-byte characters by providing the appropriate font).
+While **yii\captcha\Captcha** renders a CAPTCHA image only with **English alphabets**, **softark\mbcaptcha\Captcha** can render it with **multibyte characters** ...
+Japanese Hirakana by default, but you may use any multibyte characters by providing the appropriate font.

-Optionally softark\mbcaptcha\Captcha may render a link next to the CAPTCHA image.
-Clicking on it will toggle the CAPTCHA type from the multi-byte character to English alphabet, and vice versa.
+Optionally softark\mbcaptcha\Captcha may render a link next to the CAPTCHA image which will enable you to toggle the CAPTCHA type from the multibyte character to English alphabet, and vice versa.

-softark\mbcaptcha\Captcha must be used together with softark\mbcaptcha\CaptchaAction and yii\validators\CaptchaValidator to provide its feature.
+**softark\mbcaptcha\Captcha** must be used together with **softark\mbcaptcha\CaptchaAction** to provide its feature.

 Requirements
 ------------